nyjackson/SBA-307/README.md

 ## CSS Pages ##
 All pages are located in the "styles" folder in SBA-307.
 Each stylesheet corresponds to its html file with the same name.
 ### style.css ###
-CSS for the constants throughout the website such as, the navbar, the footer, the body background color and font-family.
+CSS for the constants throughout the website such as the navbar, the footer, the body background color and font-family.

 ---
 ## Technical Requirements ##
 ### HTML Reqs: ###